Advanced Features: Introduction To Webhooks

 It's a benchmark so it's used to start an automation flow in the funnel.

-You can configure this step by setting the test data and mapping data with the appropriate field.
+You can configure this step by sending the test data from your other source and mapping data with the appropriate field.

 Once the step is configured successfully you will be able to send data to Groundhogg.